wdiazcarballo/ACM_School_Barcelona/A deep dive into sustainable generative AI and HPC systems.md

 perf report
 ```
 **Navigation tips**:
-- Use arrow keys to navigate
+- Arrow keys navigate the interface
-- Press Enter to drill down into functions
+- Enter drills down into functions
-- Press 'q' to quit
+- 'q' quits the report
-- Look for hotspots (high percentage functions)
+- Hotspots (high percentage functions) should be identified

 ### 4. Debugging Tips

 - Start with scalar implementation
-- Verify correctness before optimizing
+- Correctness should be verified before optimizing
-- Use small problem sizes for debugging
+- Small problem sizes facilitate debugging
-- Compare results with golden reference
+- Results should be compared with golden reference

 ### 5. Resource Utilization

-- Monitor with `squeue` and `sinfo`
+- Job status should be monitored with `squeue` and `sinfo`
-- Request only needed resources
+- Only needed resources should be requested
-- Use appropriate partition (blade vs milkv)
+- Appropriate partition (blade vs milkv) should be selected
-- Consider job arrays for parameter sweeps
+- Job arrays can be considered for parameter sweeps

 ---